 It was originally thought that Portneuf pottery was made in Quebec but this has proven incorrect.
 Apparently, as the story goes, Marius Barbeau, the French Canadian ethnologist, discovered a number of pine armoires in the small town of Portneuf, along the St. Lawrence.
 They were filled with bowls, plates, and pitchers in this colourful pottery, and so, it became known as Portneuf pottery.
 In his book “Portneuf Pottery and Other Wares“, R.W.
 Finlayson confirmed that some of the marked Portneuf pieces were made by David Methven’s Kirkcaldy Pottery in Scotland. (*2)

 In fact, three of the famous patterns produced by Kirkcaldy were exported to North America, and have been found primarily in Canada: Rosette, Maple Leaf and Peony.

 This area of Portneuf pottery is varied and unmarked.
 There are some wares that have been identified by Henry E. Kelly in his book “Spongeware 1835-1935“, a must read for Portneuf and spongeware collectors. (*3) Animals on Scottish wares include: cows, cats, horses, tigers, lizards, pigs and elephants.
 The most commonly found in Canada are deers and cows.

 Birds, Butterflies and Roosters

-Butterfly pieces were made by Clyde Pottery in Greenock, by Llanelly Pottery in Llanelly and by various French potters, and others.
+Butterfly pieces were made by Clyde Pottery in Greenock, by Llanelly Pottery in Llanelly (Wales) and by various French potters, and others.

 Floral and Foliage Motifs